 4. Fuufome Large Squeaky Plush Dog Toy

-- Squeaker for engagement
+- Squeaker for extra engagement

-- Not chew-proof
+- Not indestructible

 5. Frienhund 3-Pack Tough Dog Chew Bones

-- Dishwasher Safe: Easy to clean after messy play or treat application.
+- Dishwasher Safe: Easy to clean after messy sessions

 - Classic bone shape

-- Hard material not for all dogs
+- Hard material may not suit all dogs

 Buying Guide: How to Choose the Best Dog Toys for Labs